calintat/units/README.md

 Suggestions
 -----------

-To suggest new conversions, please head over to [this link](https://docs.google.com/forms/d/e/1FAIpQLSfxDoObDqKGmhf9wmIOv9TdZKZE3idKrkDmIGrQHdehV8Vl3A/viewform?entry.77629743).
+To suggest new conversions, please create a [new issue](https://github.com/calintat/units/issues/new).

 Please feel free to email me with suggestions on how to make the app better.